Wegmans' First Hudson Valley Store Draws Plenty Of Customers On Opening Day

-It didn’t happen quite as they drew it up before the COVID-19 outbreak, but Wegmans has officially opened its first Westchester supermarket.
+It didn’t happen quite as planned before the COVID-19 outbreak, but Wegmans has officially opened its first supermarket in the Hudson Valley.

 Due to the virus, Wegmans opted to forego any formal ceremony or ribbon cutting, and the market will be limiting the number of customers in the store at any given time to maintain social distancing.